serverless/dashboard/docs/nodejs.md

 ### Install the package

-When Tracing is enabled in Servelress Console, an  AWS Lambda Layer is added to your AWS Lambda function with the `@serverless/sdk` package.
+When Tracing is enabled in Serverless Console, an  AWS Lambda Layer is added to your AWS Lambda function with the `@serverless/sdk` package.
 While the AWS Lambda layer is added by Serverless Console, it is possible for the layer to be removed temporarily if you deploy manually or with some infrastructure as code